Tly1001/Unity-Regret/README.md

 Built with the Unity engine using C# fully coded by Me (Thomas Ly), artwork and animations done by Aaron Brown.

-It has been a passion project and first attemp using all systems involved for both of us.
+It has been a passion project and first attempt using all systems involved for both of us.

 This experience alone has made it worth working on.